SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 SharePoint provides several list templates such as contact list, calendar, task list, and more.
 You can use these templates to create new list instances for your web parts or other components.
 For example, you can define a list instance Finance Documents based on the Document Library template to store associated documents with your web part.

-You can refer to the schema and attributes in the [ListInstance Element](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx) documentation to define a list instance in your solution.
+You can refer to the schema and attributes in the [ListInstance Element (List Instance)](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx) documentation to define a list instance in your solution.

 Following is an example of a list instance definition: